-You can record a recorder in the Epiphan Live Dashboard view using the button(s) located in the Recorders section.
-Note that the Recorders section only appears if a recorder has been added via the Admin panel (see Add a recorder for more information).
+In Standalone VGA Grid you can use Recorders to capture multiple channels at once.
+Epiphan Live Dashboard view allows you to use Recorders with the using the button(s) located in the Recorders section.
+Note that the Recorders section only appears if you have taken the steps to Add a recorder via the Admin panel.

-When a recorder is not being recorded, the recording button is gray in color and its timers is set to 00:00:00.
+When a Recorder is not being recorded, the recording button is gray in color and its timers is set to 00:00:00.

-To start recording a recorder, simply click the corresponding recording button.
+To start recording a Recorder, simply click the corresponding button.